yombo/yombo-gateway/docs/source/chapters/yombo-framework.rst

 ***

 Libraries build on the core modules and functions and provide essential gateway services.
-There should be no need to access libraries directly, instead, use a function from the :mod:`helpers`_ module as part of the core.
-An exception to this would be the Times libarary.
+There should be no need to access libraries directly, instead, use a function from the :doc:`devices <../core/helpers>` module as part of the core.
+An *exception* to this would be the CronTab and Times libararies.

 .. toctree::
    :maxdepth: 1

    ../lib/commands.rst
+   ../lib/configuration.rst
    ../lib/configurationupdate.rst
+   ../lib/crontab.rst
+   ../lib/devices.rst
    ../lib/downloadmodules.rst
    ../lib/loader.rst
-   ../lib/times.rst
-   ../lib/configuration.rst
-   ../lib/devices.rst
    ../lib/gatewaycontrol.rst
    ../lib/startup.rst
+   ../lib/times.rst
    ../lib/voicecmds.rst